benmccormick/benmccormick.github.io/pages/posts/what-are-mutable-and-immutable-data-structures-2.md

 Finally, its worth noting that it's still possible to treat JavaScript objects as immutable.
 This can first be done through [Object.freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze), which shallowly renders a JavaScript object immutable.
 But it can also be done with programmer discipline.
 If we want to rely on object's being immutable, it's possible to enforce that all object updates are done through something like
 `Object.assign(a, {foo: 'bar'})` rather than `a.foo = 'bar'`, and all array updates are done through functions that generate new arrays like `Array.prototype.map`, `Array.prototype.filter`, or `Array.prototype.concat`, rather than mutating methods like `Array.prototype.push`, `Array.prototye.pop`, or `Array.prototype.sort`.
 This is less reliable without language level constraints, but has become popular in the React ecosystem for dealing with data for folks who don't want to introduce abstractions like Immutable.js.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my post on [explaining the different version names of the JavaScript language](http://benmccormick.org/2015/09/14/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning/).